 62%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 The skill provides excellent actionable guidance with executable code and a well-structured multi-step workflow including validation and fallback paths.
-However, it is significantly bloated with redundant sections (Key Concepts glossary, Tools & Systems descriptions, Common Scenarios that restate the workflow) that explain things Claude already knows.
-Trimming the glossary, tool descriptions, and redundant scenario would cut the skill nearly in half without losing any actionable value.
+However, it is significantly bloated with redundant sections (Key Concepts glossary, Tools & Systems descriptions, repeated scenario walkthrough) that explain things Claude already knows, nearly doubling the token cost without proportional value.
+Splitting reference material into separate files would improve both conciseness and progressive disclosure.

 Suggestions

-Remove the 'Key Concepts' glossary table entirely — Claude already knows what packing, OEP, PUSHAD/POPAD, entropy, and magic bytes are.
+Remove the 'Key Concepts' glossary table entirely — Claude already knows what packing, OEP, entropy, and PUSHAD/POPAD are.

-Remove or drastically reduce the 'Tools & Systems' section since all tools are already mentioned with context in Prerequisites and the workflow steps.
+Remove or drastically reduce the 'Tools & Systems' section since all tools are already described in Prerequisites and used in the workflow steps.

 | Dimension | Reasoning | Score |